ten-protocol/ten-whitepaper/governance.md

 This concern is not entirely different from the smart contracts security auditors, except that typically users decide which auditors they trust by using or not using those contracts.

 ###  2. Administration Of Ethereum Management Contracts.
-Like all the other Ethereum applications, these contracts will have upgradeable parts to cater for bugs and new features.
+Like most other Ethereum applications, these contracts will have upgradeable parts to cater for bugs and new features.
 Whatever is upgradeable means that the _administrators_ have full powers over those aspects.
 1. Bridge logic
 2. Rollup logic
 3. Attestation logic

 In the example above, the auditors are a fixed list.
 However, that might not be practical, as companies might appear or disappear.
-The list of approved auditors has to be managed by a proposal and vote process by the community without any requirement for human intervention.
+The list of approved auditors has to be managed by a proposal and vote process by the community without any requirement for central intervention.
 Going a level deeper, the code that manages this process might need to be upgradeable, so someone ends up controlling it.

 ###  3. Creating Rollups
 Another power, equivalent to the L1 stakers or miners, is held by Obscuro Aggregators.
 They run attested software and hardware and have paid a stake.